 Tag Archives: development

-Everything You Need to Know to Complete a Phase I ESA in 2023
+Everything You Need to Know to Complete a Phase I ESA

 What is a Phase I ESA and when is it required?
 A Phase I Environmental Site Assessment (ESA) is conducted to identify potential contamination that impacts a property and presents an environmental risk.
 A Phase I ESA is required as part of the due diligence process during a real estate transaction, such as property purchase,